 - You can start making the sugar syrup while frying your kurma cookies.

-- Take a saucepan and add the ginger, sugar and water.
-Bring the mixture to the boil.
+- Take a saucepan and add the ginger, sugar, and water.
+Bring the mixture to a boil.
 Stir through slightly to ensure all the sugar is dissolved.
 Once it is dissolved, do not touch the pan, just let it boil.

 - If you want to test whether there is enough ginger in the syrup, now is the time.
-Just take a little bit and taste to see if there's enough ginger flavour here.
-Kepe in mind that it will still concentrate slightly.
+Just take a little bit and taste to see if there's enough ginger flavor here.
+Keep in mind that it will still concentrate slightly.

 - Continue cooking the syrup until it is 112-113°C (233-235°F).

-- Once it has reached its target temperature, immediately take it off the heat and pour it over the cookies*.
+- Once it has reached its target temperature, immediately take it off the heat and pour it over the cookies**.
 It's best to stir through the cookies while pouring to ensure all the cookies get covered with syrup.
-Now continue stirring the cookies until the sugar starts to crystallize and turn whitish**.
+Now continue stirring the cookies until the sugar starts to crystallize and turn whitish (optionally add the icing sugar to help kickstart the sugar crystallization).

 - Leave to cool down.
 The sugar will turn hard and some cookies might be stuck together, just loosen them gently.
 Enjoy!